 Decide on how much you can afford to spend on your wedding, and commit to it.

-Step 5: Break down that budget into different spending areas AND try to book or buy things within those limits.
+Now, split your overall wedding budget into different spending areas AND try to book or buy things within those limits.

 You don’t want to be thinking of a N100k trad wedding attire if the breakdown suggests you have N150k for both the bride and groom’s attire.
 Be real and true to the size of your pocket.

-Step 6: Fix the Guest Count
+Step 6: Fix the Number of Guests to Invite